I had a romance novel inside me, but I paid three sailors to beat it out of me with steel pipes.

 "What is your natural role?"

 "Life of the party.
 Fun beam.
 Cockeyed optimist.
 Love addict.
 Inspirational speaker and motivational role model.
 Okay, those last things are kind of a joke, but only kind of.
 My brother used to refer to me as a muse.
-He said my talent was making others better people."
+He said my talent was making others better people.""And you are not this now?

 "I am not comfortable being a source of inspiration for people, as I am not confident I am a role model for anyone.
 Being "strong" or "inspiring" to people now seems to mean that I am not suicidal or a drug addict or a cutter.
 The intention is the same, but the filter through which I communicate has changed.
 There is a prism of sadness, and grief, and regret, and pity that changes my intent.
 It is not my current strength, let's leave it at that."